 The recording quality of Game One's boom microphone is great.
 The LFE (low-frequency extension) is at 20Hz, which results in the recorded/transmitted speech to sound full-bodied.
 The HFE (high-frequency extension) of 8KHz, suggests a speech that is clear and present, but lacking slightly in airiness and brilliance.
 The response between LFE and HFE points is very good, and results in a natural speech.

-The boom microphone has an excellent noise handling.
-In our SpNR test, they achieved a speech-to-noise ratio of 41dB, which is great.
-This means they can separate speech from ambient noise even in the most demanding situations.
+The boom microphone has good noise handling.
+They can separate speech from ambient noise even in the most demanding situations.

 These headphones are passive and have no battery life.

 These headphones do not have any compatible software for added customization.
 If you like wired headphones but want a headset with a bit a more customization options then check out the SteelSeries Arctis Pro GameDac.

 These headphones are wired and do not have a Bluetooth connection.
 If you want a gaming headset that supports Bluetooth, check out the Turtle Beach Stealth 700.